Fred. Olsen Cruise Lines

 Fred.
-Olsen Cruise Lines is a UK-based, Norwegian-owned cruise shipping line with four cruise ships.
-The company is owned by Bonheur and Ganger Rolf and is headquartered in Ipswich, Suffolk, in the United Kingdom.
+Olsen Cruise Lines is a UK-based, Norwegian-owned cruise shipping line with three cruise ships.
+The company is owned by Bonheur and is headquartered in Ipswich, Suffolk, in the United Kingdom.
 The company is part of the Fred.
 Olsen Group.

 History

 The company originated in Hvitsten, a small town on Oslofjord in Norway, in 1848 by three Olsen brothers, Fredrik Christian, Petter and Andras, who bought their first ships and began an international shipping company.
 The company is now into the fifth generation of the family and operates various companies skilled within the cruise and passenger shipping trade, as well as aviation, ships' crewing, ship building and offshore industries.
 The Fred.
 Olsen group also has business interests in the luxury hotel sector, estate management, property development and electronics companies.